lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 Advance
 ^^^^^^^

-The advanced mode is the one intended for actual operation of the observatory.
+The advance mode is the one intended for actual operation of the observatory.
-In its current implementation it exercises most of the functional requirements of the SchedulerCSC.

-However, the current implementation does have some of the traits that we hope to use as a basis to develop these additional features.

-What this mode currently does is to compute a (configurable) number of targets ahead of time and commit to execute them.
+What this mode does is to compute a (configurable) number of targets ahead of time and commit to execute them.
-Furthermore, even though it is committed to execute those observations, it makes no assumption about the outcome of the observations.
+However, even though it is committed to execute those observations, it has mechanisms to allow rolling back the scheduling algorithm state whenever observations fails to execute.
-This means, it will still handle the cases when the observation is scheduled but fails to be taken.

 The Advance mode of operation works like this: